by Dr. Lawrence Wilson and a friend who does psychodrama

 Men.
 Most groups allow male actors and clients to be naked.
 Women who experienced rape often say this is needed for realism, and the male actors usually don’t object.
-It does increase the risk of disease transmission, and even pregnancy, possibly, for a female client.
+It can increase the risk of disease transmission.

 Nakedness also adds possible legal and moral complications to the process.
-It also increases the chance for retraumatization, and is more of a problem for the support staff who must watch the scenes.
+It may also increase the chance for retraumatization.
+It may also be a problem for any support staff who must watch the scenes.

 Here are some solutions:

-1. Have the woman always wear a small, tight-fitting, secure bikini.
+1. Have woman always wear a small, tight-fitting, secure bikini.
 She can pretend she is naked.
-Also, the bikini could be painted flesh-color, even with nipples and pubic hair added for fun effect.
+The bikini could be painted flesh-color, and one could even paint nipples and pubic hair on it for an added effect.
 This actually works well.